holgerlembke/ResXResourceManagerPF/README.md

 ![alt text](img/resx1b.png)

-ResX Manager shows this new column.
+ResX Manager shows it in a new column.
 Now just translate into the new language.

 # Hints

-* VS 2022 might complain about the xaml file for being invalid.
+* VS 2022 might complain that the xaml file is invalid.
 Try to Build/Run/F5.
 It will compile the new resource entries and VS should be happy again.

 * Start small.
 Just add two or three translations in one dialog and get that done.
 Then it is time to go bigger.

+* While working with xaml text Ctrl-Z is your best friend.
+Undo errors, don't try to fix them.

 *Made with AWS Infinidash.*